Top Fast Food Options for People with Diabetes

 In order to prepare you with the knowledge you need before you hit the drive through, we've gathered a list of some of the best fast food picks for people with diabetes.
 Bon Appétit!

 McDonald's is known for its burgers and french fries.
-While fries are not recommended for people with diabetes due to their high carbohydrate and sodium levels, burgers can be enjoyed in moderation, especially if you don't eat the bun.
-If you do go for the fries anyway, make sure to eat them with protein to help prevent your blood sugar from rising too quickly.
+Fries are not recommended for people with diabetes due to their high amounts of carbohydrates, sodium, and unhealthy saturated and trans fats, which can increase the risk of heart disease.
+However, burgers can be enjoyed in moderation.
+If you do go for the fries anyway, try pairing them with a source of lean protein to help prevent your blood glucose from rising too quickly.
 Check out the McDonald's nutrition calculator to find complete nutrition information on their menu items.

 McDonald's scrapped their salad and wrap options due to supply chain shortages in 2020, and grilled chicken is not available at all restaurants, only crispy chicken.
 That cuts down considerably on the diabetes-friendly food choices they have available.
 Here are a couple of remaining options: